gildenorjunior/MYREADME/README.md

 I am a Final Year System of Information Student at College.
 I love Tecnology and trying to find more about Full Stack Web Development.

-- 🔭 I’m currently currently unemployed.
+- 🔭 I’m currently Software Engineer Jr.
 - 🌱 I’m currently learning Full Stack Web development | App Development
 - 💬 Ask me about anything.
 I will try to help you as much as I can.
 - ⚡ Quote: I don't special talent.
 I'm just passionately curious